 Jonathan Guyer: Art, Mass Media, and Satire

-From Cairo, Jonathan will focus on examining connections between cultural currents and political change across the region.
+From Cairo, Jonathan focused on examining connections between cultural currents and political change across the region.
 He has been living and working in Egypt since 2012, where he is a contributing editor of the Cairo Review of Global Affairs, a policy journal published by the American University in Cairo.
 From 2012 to 2013, he was a Fulbright fellow researching political cartoons in Egypt.
 He previously served as a program associate for the New America Foundation’s Middle East Task Force in Washington, DC, and as assistant editor of Foreign Policy’s Middle East Channel.
 A frequent analyst on Public Radio International, he has contributed to Guernica, Harper’s, Modern Painters, The New York Review Daily, The New Yorker, The Paris Review Daily, New York Magazine, Nieman Reports, and others.
 His research on Egyptian satire has been cited by the Associated Press, CNN, The Economist, The Nation, New Statesman, Reuters, and TIME, as well a variety of international news outlets.
 A cartoonist himself, he blogs about Arabic comics and caricature at oumcartoon.tumblr.com.

 • Jonathan Guyer